Probate Application NSW

 - Filing Fee

 Often lawyers will provide a quote for their professional fee only, excluding any GST or the administrative costs involved.
 This can add hundreds of dollars to the final bill.

-We provide a fixed quote that includes all fees and GST.
-You have complete certainty over the total out-of-pocket cost involved in obtaining Probate from the beginning.
-No surprises.
+We provide all Australians the same Fixed-Fee regardless of the value of the estate.
+You have complete certainty over the total out-of-pocket cost involved in obtaining Probate from the beginning – no surprises.

 There are three ways to apply for a Grant of Probate:

 - Instruct a solicitor to act on your behalf

 - Authorise a Trustee Company to act as the executor or administrator